shuchiK38/Web-Visualisation-Dashboard/README.md

-# Web Design Homework - Web Visualization Dashboard (Latitude)
+# Web Design Homework - Web Visualization Dashboard

  This is the link for the web page :   https://shuchik38.github.io/Web_Design_Challenge/